marykdb/maryk/core/documentation/properties/types/fixedBytes.md

 - `unique` - default false
 - `minValue` - default false.
 Minimum value
 - `maxValue` - default false.
 Maximum value
-- `random` - default false.
-True to auto create a random value

 ## Other options
 - `default` - the default value to be used if value was not set.